 (2) The total authorization of moneys for the Small Station Fund shall not exceed $12 million;

 (3) All loan repayments under this program shall immediately upon receipt be deposited into accounts of the Transportation Trust Fund; and

-(4) A memorandum of understanding shall be executed between the Secretary of the Department of Transportation, the Secretary of the Department of Natural Resources and Environmental Control and the Director of the Delaware Economic Development Office, which shall include by way of illustration and not limitation, the following:
+(4) A memorandum of understanding shall be executed between the Secretary of the Department of Transportation and the Secretary of the Department of Natural Resources and Environmental Control, which shall include the following:

 a.
 An agreement as to eligibility requirements;

 b.
 A cap on administrative expenses;

 c.
 Provisions for auditing the Small Station Fund Program; and

 d.
 A requirement for a Quarterly Activity Report on the administration of the Small Station Fund Program, showing the loans made, amounts repaid and an itemization of administrative expenses.

 66 Del.
 Laws, c.
 87, § 1; 66 Del.
 Laws, c.
 360, § 49; 68 Del.
 Laws, c.
 156, § 48(f); 69 Del.
 Laws, c.
 77, § 72; 69 Del.
 Laws, c.
 458, § 1; 70 Del.
 Laws, c.
 305, §§ 2, 3; 81 Del.
 Laws, c.
 49, § 4; 81 Del.
 Laws, c.
 374, § 33.;